viamrobotics/docs/docs/how-tos/image-data.md

 You can use Viam's built-in data management service to capture images from a camera on your machine and sync the images to the cloud.

-If you want to capture only certain images, such as those containing a person, you can use a "filtering camera" to selectively capture images based on a computer vision model.
+If you want to control the volume of data your machine writes and syncs, you can use a "filtering camera" and only capture images that contain a person or object detected by an ML model.
+The filtering camera uses a computer vision model to detect objects in your camera feed and selectively stores and uploads only those images that are matched by your model.

 With your images synced to the cloud, you can view images from all your machines in the Viam app interface.
 From there, you can use your image data to do things like [train ML models](/how-tos/deploy-ml/).